Yu-Shiba-Rusinov states in the s-wave superconducting kagome Hubbard model: Self-consistent Bogoliubov-de Gennes calculations

-with the Fermi-Dirac quasiparticle distribution $f_{n\sigma}=f(\varepsilon_{n\sigma})$.
-The summation in Eq.~(\ref{HF}) runs over all positive-energy quasiparticles, while for $\Delta_{i}$ the summation includes only the quasiparticle states with positive energies inside the Debye energy ($\hbar\omega_D$) window, i.e., $0\leq\varepsilon_{n\sigma} \leq\hbar\omega_D$~\cite{degennes1964}.
-For simplicity, below the Hartree-Fock potential is ignored as its effect is reduced only to a shift in the chemical potential that does not change the general features of our results.~\cite{chen2009, chen2012a, chen2014, yin2023, chen2024}
+with the Fermi-Dirac quasiparticle distribution $f_{n\sigma} =f(\varepsilon_{n\sigma})$.
+The summation for $\Delta_{i}$ in Eq.~(\ref{OP}) includes only the quasiparticle states with positive energies inside the Debye energy ($\hbar\omega_D$) window, i.e., $0\leq\varepsilon_{n\sigma} \leq\hbar \omega_D$~\cite{degennes1964}.
+The obtained self-consistent solutions are used to calculate all the pertinent quantities, including the free energy $F$ and the spatial electron density $n_{ei}$~\cite{kosztin1998a}